 #1 Understanding The Interview Process

-In this first module, TechLead and Joma explain how to structure your resume to give you the best chance of success, how to breeze through the telephone screening, and what you can expect during your on-site interview.
+In this first module, TechLead explains how to structure your resume to give you the best chance of success, how to breeze through the telephone screening, and what you can expect during your on-site interview.

 If this sounds like run-of-the-mill “how to land a job” information, it’s not—the insight TechLead is able to offer here, as someone who has played the role of technical recruiter in over 100 interviews with Google—is truly priceless.

-The guys also discuss the different mindsets of technical recruiters vs. non-technical recruiters, and provide a framework for tailoring your approach depending on which type of recruiter you’re working with.
+TechLead also discusses the different mindsets of technical recruiters vs. non-technical recruiters, and provides a framework for tailoring your approach depending on which type of recruiter you’re working with.

 #2 Four Axes of the Interview

-In the second module, the guys break down the interview into four distinct parts:
+In the second module, TechLead breaks down the interview into four distinct parts:

-Any software engineering interview is going to have a coding component, so TechLead and Joma break down the sort of questions you can expect to face, how they’ve successfully handled them in the past, and the right and wrong ways to approach coding in an interview.
+Any software engineering interview is going to have a coding component, so TechLead breaks down the sort of questions you can expect to face, how he’s successfully handled them in the past, and the right and wrong ways to approach coding in an interview.

 #2 Data Structures & Algorithms

-Just like with coding, there’s always a data structures and algorithms component to the hiring process at big tech firms, so the guys share their insights on how to ace it.
-They go much deeper into these topics later in the course (especially in Modules #4 and #7), so don’t be concerned if you want even more when they’re done here—there’s plenty more on the way.
+Just like with coding, there’s always a data structures and algorithms component to the hiring process at big tech firms, so TechLead shares his insights on how to ace it.
+He goes much deeper into these topics later in the course (especially in Modules #4 and #7), so don’t be concerned if you want even more when he’s done here—there’s plenty more on the way.

 #3 Systems Design

 OK, so you know how to code and write algorithms, but do you know how to prepare it all for production?
-TechLead and Joma show how to flex your systems design muscles without falling into the common traps that trip up most junior software engineers.
+TechLead shows how to flex your systems design muscles without falling into the common traps that trip up most junior software engineers.

 The days of the lone genius coder are behind us, and big tech knows it.
 FAANG companies (Facebook, Apple, Amazon, Netflix, Google) aren’t interested in hiring anyone who can’t work well in a team, so showing recruiters that you’re both a strong developer and a strong communicator is key.

-After covering these four axes, TechLead and Joma also dig into a few other aspects of the interview process that you’ll want to keep in mind.
+After covering these four axes, TechLead also digs into a few other aspects of the interview process that you’ll want to keep in mind.
 This part of the course is very thorough and robust.

 #3 Interviewing Masterclass

-In this module, TechLead and Joma show you how to craft your resume to get interviews, how to navigate those interviews like a pro, and the one big mistake that causes tech companies to pass on good engineers.
+In this module, TechLead shows you how to craft your resume to get interviews, how to navigate those interviews like a pro, and the one big mistake that causes tech companies to pass on good engineers.

 Surprise: it’s not what you think it is.

-They also show why the interview process is so opaque, and show you how to prepare the right way to put you and the recruiter on the same page.
+He also shows why the interview process is so opaque, and how to prepare the right way to put you and the recruiter on the same page.